13 Ways For Proving You Can’t Perform Sedentary Jobs

 An RFC is mostly supported by medical data.
 It’s crucial to note that the above statement is not intended to be a recommendation for any specific course of action.

-To help in determining what kinds of restrictions may prevent a person from performing a sedentary job, the Social Security Administration (SSA) has published a set of rules.
+To help in determining what kinds of restrictions may prevent a person from performing a job, the Social Security Administration (SSA) has published a set of rules.
 Most often, a person’s capacity to work is severely restricted, leading to a “less than sedentary” classification.

 Conclusion